-30 Contract breach
+31 Contract breach

-What are the remedies for breach of a contract to sell real estate?
+What are the remedies for breach of a contract to sell or finance real estate?

-The remedies for a breach of a real estate sales contract depend mainly on the content of the contract.
-It is common for any deposits made by the buyer to be forfeited and the contract terminated if the purchaser does not remedy his or her breach within a certain period of time.
+The remedies for a breach of a real estate sales or financing contract depend mainly on the content of the contract.
+In real estate sales contracts, it is common for any deposits made by the buyer to be forfeited and the contract terminated if the purchaser does not remedy his or her breach within a certain period of time.
 Purchasers or sellers are able to make a claim for damages against the defaulting party, but must sue in court and obtain a judgment first.
 The contract cannot be specifically enforced without a prior judgment by the competent court.

-31 Breach of lease terms
+32 Breach of lease terms